adopt-liveview/adopt-liveview/priv/pages/2024/04-08-js-push-en_US.md

 LiveviewPlayground.start()
 ```

-This tip also works for the previous class with `phx-value-amount`, it's your homework to try out how to do this.
+This tip also works for the previous class with `phx-value-amount`.
+Take it as a home assignment to try out how to do this with the previous lesson code.

 ## Recap!

-- Using JS Commands we can exchange a combo of the `phx-click` + `phx-value-*` bindings for just one `phx-click` binding containing a `JS.push/2`.
+- Using JS Commands we can switch from a combo of `phx-click` + `phx-value-*` bindings for just one `phx-click` binding containing a `JS.push/2`.
-- `JS.push/2` facilitates the serialization of data that is not strings in value because integers are part of what JSON supports, so in the event trigger the data in integer format is sent.
+- `JS.push/2` simplifies the serialization of data that is not strings in values because integers are part of what JSON supports so the pushed data will be an integer as expected.